yasha2yashaa/customer-rest-api/README.md

-# Customer Rest Api
+# Customer Rest API

-Customer Rest Api built with spring boot
+Customer Rest API built with Spring Boot 2

 ### How to use